Compizfox/Backlog/README.md

 Every game or DLC can have one or multiple playthroughs.
 You can create a playthrough when you start playing a game and easily see which games are started but unfinished.
 You can also see a history of playthroughs, including start and and data and optional notes.

 ### Development status
+##### **2017-01-16**
+The new Laravel rewrite of Backlog has reached feature parity with the legacy branch.
+This means all features from the old version are present (but better, of course).
+It is usable but may contain bugs.

 ##### **2016-09-15**
 The most important features of the new Laravel-based rewrite of Backlog are working and the `rewrite` branch will be set as the default branch.
 You can track the current development progress [here](https://github.com/Compizfox/Backlog/projects/1).